ResearchSuite/sdl-rkx/README.md

 ## License

-sdl-rkx is available under the Apache 2.0 license.
+sdlrkx is available under the Apache 2.0 license.
 See the LICENSE file for more info.